 In conclusion, the overseas experience does not end when a student boards the plane to return home.
 Study abroad is followed by a period of remembering, analyzing, and interpreting the overseas experience.
 The transition back to the home culture can be a challenging time, in part because it is unexpected.
 Students go home to what they believe are familiar, unchanged family and friends.
 While you may feel that you have not changed a great deal, your student may feel that you have.
 Students gain a new perspective as a result of their experiences abroad, with new frames of reference.
 They are trying to reconcile two very different cultures.

 It is not uncommon for students to feel temporarily homesick for their overseas friends and lifestyle.
 They may also find that life at home is more demanding than they expected and that they no longer feel as unique and special as they were when abroad.
 Although each day at home may bring new challenges, they most likely are not as exciting or exotic as the challenges overseas.

 Eventually, students will reach a balance between the new and the old, the foreign and the familiar.
 They will fully integrate life overseas with life at home, appreciating both cultures for their own inherent worth.
-In doing so, your student will be well on their way to the development of intercultural competence, one of the greatest rewards of studying abroad.
-While this can take time, it has great personal and social benefits.
+In so doing, your student will be well on his or her way to the development of intercultural competence, one of the greatest rewards of studying abroad.
+While this can take time, it can have great personal and social benefits.